-The second measure of non-standard ECB policy involves the liquidity provided to cover the funding needs of the banking sector through Long Term Refinancing Operations (LTROs).
 The horizon of LTROs progressively increased since the GFC, initially to six months (first time in April 2008) and later to one and three years, involving operations of substantial size.
 As Nyborg (2017, p.
 43) points out, "the impact was massive...Two three-year LTROs were held, one in December 2011 and one in February 2012, through which the ECB lent more than 1 trillion euros in aggregate to banks.
 This is almost as much as the consolidated Eurosystem balance sheet in 2006, the last full pre-crisis year".
 Given the full allotment policy (since October 2008), this implied that banks could receive virtually unlimited long-term funding from the ECB, subject to having sufficient collateral (Nyborg, 2017).
-We use the Bruegel dataset (https://www.bruegel.org/publications/datasets/eurosystem-liquidity/) to measure the total amount of LTROs.
-We further transform the LTRO variable into growth rate using log-difference ($\Delta ltro$).
+We use the Bruegel LTRO dataset to measure the total amount of LTROs and further transform the variable into growth rate using log-difference ( $\Delta ltro$ ).